Who We Are! Our Story.

 Suffolk Christian Fellowship Center is a Non-Profit Organization

-Vision: We envision a community where everyone has food security via access to nutritious food; and our community educated, enlightened, and empowered with the issues of poverty.
+We envision a connected community where everyone has access to nutritious food, education, enlightenment and are empowered to overcome the issues of poverty.

 Suffolk Christian Fellowship Center